HimanshuSingh-966/Datalix/Internship_Report_DataLix_2.0.md

 # Abstract

-This report presents the development and implementation of **DataLix 2.0**, an advanced AI-powered data analysis platform designed to democratize data science for users of all skill levels.
+This report presents the development and implementation of **DataLix AI**, an advanced AI-powered data analysis platform designed to democratize data science for users of all skill levels.
 The application leverages cutting-edge artificial intelligence technologies, specifically Google's Gemini and Groq AI models, to provide intelligent data analysis capabilities through natural language interactions.

-DataLix 2.0 addresses the growing need for accessible data analysis tools in an era where data-driven decision-making is crucial across industries.
+DataLix AI addresses the growing need for accessible data analysis tools in an era where data-driven decision-making is crucial across industries.
 The platform enables users to upload datasets in various formats (CSV, Excel, JSON), receive automated data quality assessments, perform statistical analysis, generate visualizations, and obtain AI-driven insights—all through conversational interactions.

 Key features include real-time data quality reporting, interactive AI chat interface, advanced statistical analysis, dynamic visualization generation, and intelligent data cleaning capabilities.
 The system architecture employs a modern full-stack approach with React.js frontend, FastAPI backend, and integration with multiple AI providers for robust performance.